seanox/virtual-environment/README.md

 # Usage
-- Download the release or [platform.exe](https://github.com/seanox/virtual-environment/raw/main/platform/Platform.exe)
+- Download the last release or [seanox-virtual-platform.zip](#downloads)
+- Extract the file to any location in the local file system
 - Rename __platform.exe__ to the name that will be used for the environment and drive

 Then the program can be used as follows::